Bloomberg-Beta/Investment-Documents/README.md

 #### Include pro rata rights on future convertible securities

 Pro rata rights give investors the ability to maintain their ownership stake by investing in a startup’s future fundraising rounds.
 As investors, we see these rights as a way of continuing to support our founders, and increasing our financial stake in investments we believe have [outlier potential](https://github.com/Bloomberg-Beta/Manual/blob/master/3%20-%20Criteria%20for%20investing.md#reasons-to-believe-a-startup-is-a-potential-outlier).
-The challenge is that SAFE holders get pro rata rights only in the round *after* they become preferred stockholders of the company.
-Y Combinator’s new side letter grants these rights in the equity financing when they convert, which is a step in the right direction, but SAFE holders still get diluted when companies issue SAFEs or convertible notes before the next equity round.
-We’ve even seen companies raise SAFEs on terms closer to a Series A (e.g., a $5M raise on a $35M valuation cap).

 For example, imagine we make the very first investment in BetaCo using a $1M SAFE on a $10M post-money cap (with a target ownership of 10%).
 The initial cap table now looks like this: